 This beach has public access through the Mauna Kea Beach Hotel gate, but they limit the number of public parking passes they issue.
 When you arrive at the gate, tell the attendant you would like to use Mauna Kea Beach.
 Arrive early, otherwise you may have to wait until someone leaves to get a pass, but it is worth it.
 We always bring a book to read just in case we have to wait.

-Once you are parked, there is a walk, so if you bring a lot of gear, be prepared to carry it.
+Once you are parked, there is a walk down a slight hill to the beach, so if you bring a lot of gear, be prepared to carry it.
 Just so you know, we have often seen bees or wasps on the paved walk down to the beach.

-This area is smaller than the north, but still has nice coral fields and some fish to see.
-The snorkeling is next to the rocks and out toward the center of the bay until it drops off to sand again.
+The left end is the smaller of the two snorkeling Mauna Kea Beach areas, but still has some fish and fun topography to see.
+The snorkeling is along the rocky point and out toward the center of the bay where it drops off to sand again in about 20 feet of water.
+The swim from the beach out to where the reef drops off to sand is about 750 feet and the reef extends into the middle of the bay about 300 feet from the rocky point.
 There tends to be slightly lower visibility on this side and it is generally shallower.
-If you decide to round the point, make sure you know and can contend with the currents.
+If you decide to round the point farther to the left, make sure you are of aware of any currents and can contend with them.

-2. After the overpass look on the left side of the road for the entrance into the Mauna Kea Resort near the 68 mile marker and turn in.
+2. After the overpass look on the left side of the road for the entrance into the Mauna Kea Beach Hotel near the 68 mile marker and turn in.

 3. Let the gate guard know you want to go to Mauna Kea Beach.
 After entering the resort property, just follow the road down the hill and around a ways as it veers left until it ends and park.

-There is a nice shower, bathrooms, changing rooms, and water available, as well as some shade.
+There are nice showers, restrooms, changing rooms, and water available, as well as some shade.